cristinarodenas/Sko/README.md

 # Sko

 Build an innovative shoe and live a different experience in each step you take during the day!
-Will you resist?
+Are you going to resist **Sko**?